Database Help Page (for Borrowers with a "P" Card)

 Typos.
 You may have mistyped your borrower's card number or PIN.
 Please try again.

 Forgot Your Borrower's card number or your PIN?
 If you are not sure that you are using the correct borrower's number or PIN, contact the Library, and we will look up your borrower's card number and/or PIN number for you.
-Please contact the Reference Desk by phone at (518) 474-5355 or use the Borrower's Card Number/PIN Request Online Form.
+Please use the Borrower's Card Number/PIN Request Online Form or contact the Reference Desk by phone at (518) 474-5355.

 No longer eligible.
-If you have a borrower's card, but suspect it may no longer be valid, please call the Circulation Desk at (518) 473-7895 to check on your status.
+If you have a borrower's card, but have not used or renewed it in some time, your card may have lapsed.
+Please call the Circulation Desk at (518) 473-7895 to check on your status.